ebu/PlugIt/docs/protocol.md

 Each method returns a JSON object, except for /template/ and /media/ calls.

-If you use our Flask server, those method are automatically implemented !
+If you use the pip package, those methods are automatically implemented !
 See the documentation [here](./plugit_service.md)

 ## Protocol overview